studenttak/modules/0424/mdModule.md

 * 🅮: public domain
 * 🅯BY: Attribution.

 There are seven combinations[^4] of these attributes.
+These licenses become the technical foundation to support the open sharing and remixing movement.

 # Getting involved